 Please see the UKCISA website for further guidance on your working rights in the UK.

 Your visa has been issued for study on a specific course.
 If you want to transfer to a new course you’ll need to check that your visa will allow you to do this.
 In some cases a course change will mean that you would have to go home to apply for a new visa before starting study on your new course.
 If you are considering transferring to a different course please contact us first at [email protected].

 In some circumstances you may need to extend your stay in the UK, for example, if you are required to retake a module.
-You will need to apply for a new Tier 4 visa to cover the extra period of time needed to complete your course.
+You will need to apply for a new Student Visa to cover the extra period of time needed to complete your course.
 If you need to extend your stay in the UK please make sure you contact the University in plenty of time before.
 We’d recommend contacting us at least a month before the expiry of your current visa.
 To do this you will need a new CAS number from the University.
 Please note that if you try to re-apply with your original CAS number your visa application will be refused.
 To apply for a new CAS, you need to complete the CAS request form and return it to your Registry office.